Frobenius trace distributions for K3 surfaces: Experimental results

 According to the Sato--Tate conjecture, one can use the theory of Lie groups in order to make a prediction on the distribution of the Frobenius traces.
 We~tested this in the situation of $K3$~surfaces.
 Depending on the Picard rank, the endomorphism field, and the jump character, various Lie groups occur, and hence various distributions are predicted.
 We~calculated the predicted densities as indicated in Section~\ref{Lie}.

 To estimate the actual distributions, we used a Harvey style \mbox{$p$-adic} point counting algorithm~\cite{Ha} in order to determine the number of $\bbF_{\!p}$-rational points on the reduction $\bmod\, p$, for all primes $p$ up to $10^8$.
 We~implemented the moving simplex idea~\cite[\S4.1]{Ha}, cf.\ \cite[Remark~4.8]{EJ16}.
-We~split the range $[-6, 6]$ for the trace into 300 classes of equal widths and counted the number of hits for each~class.
+In~order to speed up the computations, a \mbox{$2$-adic} algorithm was applied in addition~\cite{EJ22}.
+We~split the range $[-6, 6]$ for the trace into 300 subintervals of equal lengths and counted the number of hits for each~subinterval.
 Representing the numbers of hits as columns, we then plotted the corresponding~histogram.